Osaka in 1 Day

 Tennoji Park

-On into Tennoji Park.
+Continue into Tennoji Park.
 This urban park and garden also houses a zoo (if you’re in to that sort of thing) and the Osaka City Museum of Fine Arts.
-The museum is currently closed for renovation.
+The museum is closed for renovation until spring 2025.
 Outside, however, although it’s only mid January, we are excited to catch our first glimpse of the famous Japanese cherry blossom.

 First cherry blossom in Tennoji Park